Welcome to Michael Carr’s Peak Velocity Trader … an exclusive options-trading service dedicated to pinpointing massive moves in momentum.

 Your Member’s-Only Benefits

-- Peak Velocity Trader Trade Alerts — Every time the system signals the start of new momentum trend, Michael will send you an email alert giving you everything you need to take advantage of the opportunity.
+- Peak Velocity Trader Alerts — Every time the system signals the start of new momentum trend, Michael will send you an email alert giving you everything you need to take advantage of the opportunity.
 You’ll know why the trade was triggered.
 You’ll know how long it’s expected to last.
 You’ll know the specific option trade you should use to capture as much profit as possible.
-And you will get an alert to close a trade the moment the system indicates a trend has likely reached its peak.
+And you will get an alert to close a trade the moment the system indicates it’s time to close the trade.

 - Sovereign Investor Daily and Winning Investor Daily — Six days a week, you’ll receive our very best investment strategies (and picks), market forecasts, asset protection plans and personal liberty ideas from our two daily publications.
 Twice a day, the experts we trust most will bring you actionable solutions to enrich your personal and financial life.